YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/03.Fetching-Relationships/docs.md

 A server MUST support fetching relationship data for every relationship URL provided as a self link as part of a relationship's links object.

-For example, the following request fetches data about an article's comments:
+For example, the following request fetches data about a trade activity's concerns:

 ```
-GET /articles/1/relationships/comments HTTP/1.1
+GET /trade-activities/800466d9a46544d1759be3cdad6d5fa2/concerns HTTP/1.1
 Accept: application/vnd.api+json
 ```

-And the following request fetches data about an article's author:
+And the following request fetches data about a trade activity's destination:

 ```
-GET /articles/1/relationships/author HTTP/1.1
+GET/trade-activities/800466d9a46544d1759be3cdad6d5fa2/destination HTTP/1.1
 Accept: application/vnd.api+json
 ```